-The island’s main village, Atuona, is nested at the end of Taaao Bay and is overlooked by the highest mountains (Mount Temetiu – 4,186 ft. and Mount Fe’ani – 3,366 ft.).
+Hiva Oa is in the Marquesa Archipelago, one of the five island groups that make up The Islands of Tahiti.
+The main village, Atuona, is nested at the end of Taaao Bay and is overlooked by the island’s highest points, Mount Temetiu (4,186 ft.) and Mount Fe’ani (3,366 ft.).

 History buffs should also visit the petroglyphs, where the curious “fish men” are depicted.
-A place of mystery, a half day hike will bring you “Les Petroglyphes de Tehueto,” a 2-3-hour hiking trail near Atuona, in the Faakua Valley.
+A place of mystery, a half-day hike will bring you “Les Petroglyphes de Tehueto,” a 2-3-hour hiking trail near Atuona, in the Faakua Valley.
 Enormous basaltic blocks clearly distinguish anthropomorphic representations caught in an ancient dance, their arms outstretched.
 This doesn’t exist anywhere else in the world!

 Archeological sites, such as me’ae in Puama’u, are often visited for their famous tiki statues.
 The tallest one, “Takaii”, stands at an impressive eight feet (two meters).
 The lithic structures and tiki statues are all set amongst a lush landscape of coconut palms and giant banyan trees.

-Be sure to try some local food specialties including wild goat and pig dishes, breadfruit and poisson cru.
+Be sure to try some local food specialties, including wild goat and pig dishes, breadfruit and poisson cru.
 But don’t become a meal yourself!
 Be prepared for lots of mosquitos by bringing plenty of insect repellent and wearing long, loose pants and sleeves.
 Also, be wary of the nono, a type of fly that does not respond to DEET.
 Try using local monoi oil to deter the insects.